frederich-stine/EN605.617/module5/README.md

 I additionally created a *run.sh* script which runs all four kernels with two different block sizes.
 The output of half of this with nvprof is shown below.
 For sake of brevity I have removed the textural output from the program and only left the timing statistics.
+The full log is available in [documentation/full_run.log](documentation/full_run.log).

 ```
 Frederich Stine - EN 605.617 - JHU EP